Kristina01111000/Drws_site/README.md

 - Make chats for other people that sound good, 2 to 3 people
 - Make a list of the people who aren’t verified, see if peepso will do it automatically

-- plan is to send out emails starting on week of feb 2nd?
 - add a page for reviews, just dont link to it anywhere
 - check names of lessons on promo page when new youtube video is dropped

 Things im waiting for from dr w:
-- email  list for current clients, on hold til he gets new employee
+- email  list for current clients, on hold
 - new video explaining the 30 day challenge - probably not until summer
 - new description for products
 - new email for the emails to be sent from